5 Patient Engagement Trends for 2023

 Digital assistants are quickly becoming an integral part of healthcare.
 From virtual nursing aides providing 24/7 support to AI-powered chatbots for scheduling appointments and answering questions about general health topics, oncology care providers are using digital assistants to improve patient engagement.
 Additionally, many providers are incorporating virtual and augmented reality into their care plans—allowing patients to interact with 3D images of their conditions and better understand their treatment options.

-Call Guideway for the healthcare patient engagement solutions you need in 2023 and beyond.
+Call Guideway Care for the healthcare patient engagement solutions you need in 2023 and beyond.
 Our team of experts will help you take advantage of the latest trends to ensure your patients get the best care possible.